 Funding Your Project

 Mini-grants are available to support faculty and students seeking to embark on undergraduate research projects.
-Each year, the URI will award six student grants up to $250.

 The purpose of this grant is to support the development research skills among students through independent research projects under the direction of a faculty member.